 Treatment for Common Finger Conditions

-Below are the most common finger conditions an Oval-8 finger splint will treat:
+Below are the most common finger conditions an Oval-8 finger splint treats:

 - Trigger Finger is a common “overuse” condition.
 Symptoms of trigger finger include a clicking or locking of your fingers when trying to straighten them from a fisted position.
 Oval-8 finger splints help reduce “triggering” by limiting your finger’s movement – allowing the tendon the chance to rest and heal.

 - Mallet or Baseball finger is when the end joint of your finger closest to your fingernail, bends but will not straighten by itself.
 It is treated by keeping the finger in a straight position- full time for 4 to 6 weeks.
 The Oval-8 can be worn on the end of your finger joint to hold it straight while still allowing your finger to bend.